 2.4GHz vs. 5GHz WiFi

-If you have a wireless router (802.11n or newer), chances are it offers WiFi on two separate bands: 2.4Ghz and 5Ghz.
+If you have a wireless router (802.11n or newer), chances are it offers WiFi on two separate bands (dual bands): 2.4GHz and 5GHz.

-The 5GHz band, which is the newer of the two, is has the potential to cut through network clutter and interference to maximize network performance because it has more channels for communication and there usually aren’t as many competing devices on the newer band.
-But by design, 5Ghz can’t reach as far as the 2.4Ghz.
+The 5GHz band, which is the newer of the two, has the potential to cut through network clutter and interference to maximize network performance.
+It has more channels for communication, and usually there aren’t as many competing devices on the newer band.
+But by design, 5GHz can’t reach as far as the 2.4GHz.
 Newer routers have both, giving you a choice of which band to use.